 Of all the Church’s historic sites, Nauvoo has the most places to visit.
 You cannot experience all of Nauvoo in one day.
 But whether you plan to spend a few hours or a few days, you can fill your time with meaningful and enjoyable things to do: historical tours, spiritual enrichment, hands-on activities, and entertainment.
 The following descriptions may help you decide how to prioritize your visit.

 If you decide to walk everywhere you go in Historic Nauvoo, you might cover as many as 5 to 6 miles (8 to 10 kilometers) in a day.
 If you choose to drive, you will find plenty of places to park.
 You can also take a tour of the site in a horse-drawn carriage or an ox-drawn wagon.
+Please be aware that these rides now require online ticketing.
+Tickets will become available the day of the event at 7:00 AM Central Time.
+There is a limit of 5 tickets per email, and any additional tickets will be cancelled.
+Click here to reserve your tickets.

 For the location and schedule of Historic Nauvoo, click or tap here.